|

 While the concrete structure is imposing during the day, at night it becomes a canvas.

-• Celebration: During the holidays, it transforms into Toronto’s biggest Christmas decoration, often lighting up in festive Red and Green to mark the season.
+- Celebration: During the winter holidays, the tower transforms into Toronto's largest seasonal decoration, illuminating the urban grid in festive Red and Green.

 BRING THE TOWER HOME FOR THE HOLIDAYS